-4.1.
+- 4.1.
 Range Safety and Range User Interface Process.
 Due to the complexity of present launch vehicle programs, early Range Safety and Range User planning will lead to a cost effective safety program and reduce potential schedule impacts.
 The goal of the interface process is to provide final approvals for launch as early as possible.
 Range Users will first be introduced to Range Safety through the SW/XP office or, as applicable, through the sponsoring Range User.
 The PM will assist in establishing interfaces with other SW offices for safety-related purposes.
 Range Users are strongly encouraged to solicit Range Safety participation in the development of programmatic documentation such as requests for proposals, source selection processes, concept developments, preliminary/subsequent design reviews, statements of work, and contract data requirements lists.
 It is not the intent of this publication or the interface process to stifle ingenuity, new technology, state-of-the-art development, or unique solutions to safety problems.
-Instead, the interface process ensures that Range Safety and Range Users understand the requirements of this publication and reach mutual agreement on compliance methods early in the program.
+Instead, the interface process ensures that Range Safety and Range Users understand the requirements of this publication and reach mutual agreement on compliance methods early in the program. - 4.2.

-4.2.
 Range Safety Concept-to-Launch Process.
 The overall Range Safety process from "concept to launch" for new launch vehicles is shown in Attachment 8, Figure A.1.
 This process can be tailored to apply to payloads, ground support equipment, critical facilities, and/or hazardous and safety critical operations.
 The top row of boxes represents the sub-processes for establishing the program concept and applicable Range Safety requirements per this publication.
-The second row of boxes represents the sub-processes for operations and launch at the ranges per volumes 1 and 6 of this publication.
+The second row of boxes represents the sub-processes for analysis, design, and testing for the program per volumes 2 through 5 of this publication.
+The third row of boxes represents the sub-processes for operations and launch at the ranges per volumes 1 and 6 of this publication.
 The details of this process can be found in volumes 2 through 6 of this publication, as indicated.
 In addition, Eastern and Western Range 127-1, Range Safety Requirements, Range User Handbook, describes this process in greater detail.
 Attachment 6 of this volume contains a detailed tailored version of this process specifically developed for generic payloads and payload buses.